Ukrainians claim to retake ground ahead of latest talks - NewsBreak

 “A lot of people are just, I think, starving to death in their apartments right now with no help," she said.
 "It’s a mass murder that’s happening at the hands of the Russians.”

-Putin's ground forces have become bogged down because of stronger-than-expected Ukrainian resistance, combined with what Western officials say are tactical missteps, poor morale, shortages of food, fuel and cold weather gear, and other problems among the Russians.
+Putin's ground forces have become bogged down because of stronger-than-expected Ukrainian resistance, combined with what Western officials say are Russian tactical missteps, poor morale, shortages of food, fuel and cold weather gear, and other problems.
 Moscow has resorted to pummeling Ukrainian cities with artillery and airstrikes.

 In Stoyanka village near Kyiv, Ukrainian soldier Serhiy Udod said Russian troops had taken up defensive positions and suffered heavy losses.